gonkulator/libkv/README.md

 As of now, `libkv` offers support for `Consul`, `Etcd` and `Zookeeper`.

+This particular fork adds TLS Client support for the etcd backend.
+Consul and Zookeeper will be along shortly.

 ## Example of usage

 ### Create a new store and use Put/Get